 We welcome input from parents at any opportunity.
 We have an active Parent Nursery Association and we hold presentation evenings on subjects such as recent project work, behaviour management, and teaching phonics at home.
 If a parent would like to make a suggestion we would more than be happy to try and accommodate this.

-Fees are calculated as your child's weekly fee x 51 weeks / divided by 12 months of the year, giving an equal monthly figure.
-Most parents pay by standing order, but cheque, cash or electronic transfer 1 month in advance by the 1st of each calendar month is accepted.
+Fees are calculated as your child’s weekly fee x 51 weeks / divided by 12 months of the year, giving an equal monthly figure.
+Payments can be made via bank transfer, standing order, direct debit, childcare vouchers and tax free childcare.
 Please note that all sessions booked must be paid for, regardless of whether the child attends.
 Unfortunately refunds cannot be given for sessions missed due to sickness or holidays.

 As childcare professionals, we have a duty to safeguard and promote the welfare of children.
 The nursery has trained members of staff who are responsible for the implementation of our safeguarding policies and procedures.
 In extreme circumstances, if we deem a child to be at risk, we are duty bound to contact the local Children’s Safeguarding Board to raise our concern without seeking consultation or permission from the child’s parent.
 All staff in the nursery are aware of their duties regarding child protection matters and have regular training in our safeguarding policies and procedures.
 To ensure our own staff are suitable to care for children they undergo an enhanced Disclosure and Barring Service (DBS) check prior to being given unsupervised access to children.
 These checks are updated every three years.
 In addition to this a member of staff will not commence employment at our nursery until two suitable written references have been obtained.

-The Office for Standards in Education (Ofsted) is the governing body who set the standards for care and education for all children's day care settings including schools and nurseries.
-Our most recent Ofsted report awarded us OUTSTANDING in all areas at our Horsham Nursery.
-It is available for you to read here. (link to the downloaded report please)
+The Office for Standards in Education (Ofsted) is the governing body who set the standards for care and education for all children’s day care settings including schools and nurseries.
+All nurseries are Ofsted Outstanding.